 Firstly, if you find a spot where you can admire the incredible view of the Towers, then stop and do not forget to take some photos.
 Once you’re here there is little to do except strolling around abandoning yourself and get completely taken by the magic of this place.

-Ideally, for this part of the journal you should still have a car.
-Otherwise, you have to plan accurately according to trains and bus schedules especially if you want to visit multiple places in a day.
+Ideally, for this part of the journey, you should still have a car.
+Alternatively, you have to plan accurately according to trains and bus schedules especially if you want to visit multiple places in a day.

 Where to Stay

 I suggest booking accommodation for 2 nights at San Vincenzo or somewhere near Pisa like Montescudaio.

 Every city or town you visit has plenty of choices

 You can start the day with Volterra!
 Alternatively, if the day before you didn’t manage to visit San Gimignano, I suggest starting with this.

 Anyway, the long winding road from San Gimignano to Volterra and later continues up to Cecina is the one I love most in Tuscany.
 Especially in September, you can notice the large rolled haystacks, and the colors and the mild hills look impressive.

 Volterra is a walled mountaintop town with structures built in Etruscan, Roman, and Medieval periods.

 In brief, the main sites include a Roman Theory dated 1st venture BC, Piazza, and Palazzo dei Priori, the cathedral, the Baptistery of San Giovanni, the Medicean Fortress, and the Etruscan tombs.